petebuzzell-ad/petebuzzell-ad.github.io/winzer/winzer-shipperhq-documentation.md

 ### State Restrictions

 Products can be restricted from shipping to specific states using state abbreviation codes.
-When used in the SHIPPING_GROUPS metafield, state codes must be separated by the hashbang delimiter:
+When used in the SHIPPING_GROUPS metafield, state codes must be separated by the hash delimiter:

 ```javascript
 // Individual state codes (for reference)